HSLdevcom/jore4/wiki/jore3_integrations.md

 ### Lissu

 Lissu is an analysis toolkit.
+Deprecated, not in use.

 ```
 Protocol: SOAP